winding-lines/nms.mojo/README.md

 Only the `magic run test` is used at the moment.

+## Algorithm

+The input to the module are two tensors:
+- the corners of the bounding boxes with shape N, 4 (x\_low, y\_low, x\_high, y\_high)
+- the scores for each box

+There is also a parameter named iou\_threshold, where iou is Intersection Over Union.

+For the bounding boxes that overlap sufficiently, i.e. iou > iou\_threshold, only the bounding box with the higher score will be kept.

+## Current status

+A keep\_bitmap tensor of uint8 with shape N is returned.
+The value will be 1 for the bounding boxes to keep, 0 to discard.

 ## Running tests ##

 There are both Mojo unit tests and `pytest`-based Python unit tests in this